ArenKDesai/FetchMLApplication/README.md

 with these optional arguments:
 * -f --file
     * the sentence you passed was a filename.
-Iterates through the files separated by newline (\n)
+The contents of the file is considered a sentence.
 * -s --sentence-classification
     * performs sentence classification
 * -n --named-entity-recognition